- Chart

 Investment Approach and Strategy

-Composition The ETF holds a portfolio of U.S. Treasury bills, notes, and bonds with maturities of one year or less.
-All assets are U.S. government backed.
+Composition The ETF primarily holds short-term U.S. Treasury bills, notes, and bonds with maturities generally less than one year.

 Market Position